sonos/torch-to-nnef/docs/why_nnef.md

 1. **Leverages Existing, Widely-Supported Containers**

-    Stop reinventing the wheel—NNEF embraces common container systems.
+    Stop reinventing the wheel: NNEF embraces common container systems.
     It's efficient, well-supported, and decouples data storage from model structure (think of video formats vs. codecs).

-    - Example: `tar` is totally fine—and if you want compression, just apply it.
+    - Example: `tar` is totally fine, and if you want compression, just apply it.
     - Prefer another container format?
 You're **free to use it**.

 2. **Efficient Tensor Storage**